paulchen8206/Spark-Platform-on-Kubernetes-with-Spring-Boot/docs/SPRING_APPLICATION_LIFECYCLE.md

 For framework inventory and module details, see [Spring Boot Framework](SPRING_BOOT_FRAMEWORK.md).
 For deployment/runtime topology, see [Architecture](ARCHITECTURE.md).
+For stop-control rationale and trade-offs, see [ADR-002: Kafka Correlation-ID Stop Control](ADR-002-kafka-correlation-stop-control.md).

 ## End-to-End Lifecycle (Platform View)